kluchey/OMG/pages/MTH1W___4___2 Inequalities.md

 		- $y>10$ - The Question you make:  "What numbers are \_\_\_\_ than \_\_\_\_?"
 		- $n<-3$
 		- $k>-5$
 	- We can also match these questions to our number line.
-Here is an example, **can you draw number lines for the rest?**
+Here is an example, **can you draw number lines for the rest?** #.v-border-children
 		- #eg An open circle means it does not equal 2.
 So $x>2$ has this picture:
 		  ![image.png](../assets/image_1748373147068_0.png)
 		- $y\geq10$